Top 7 Ways To Boost the Productivity of Your Customer Service Team

 7. Invest in Efficiency Boosting Tools for Your Team

 Many great minds have invested their time in building multitasking tools and efficiency-boosting apps that it is almost a crime not to introduce some of these to your team.
 For example, a tool like Todoist is great for your busy executives who can use it to add more accountability and productivity to their day.
+You can also use audio and video tools for having productivity in your business and make sure your do Mic test before using those tools.

 With Todoist, it becomes possible to create digital to-do lists and add deadlines to prioritize what you have to accomplish on any given day, which prevents you from getting side-tracked by other ongoing projects.